 The San Francisco Bay Chapter of the American Cetacean Society has established an annual grant to continue Dr. Jonathan Stern’s legacy of groundbreaking research focused on minke whales, humpback whales, bottlenose dolphins and harbor porpoises found in the Northeast Pacific Ocean.
-The first annual Jonathan Stern Research Grant will be awarded in the fourth quarter of 2018.

 Jonathan Stern (1955 - 2017) was a highly esteemed and beloved member of the marine mammal research community.
 A marine ecologist and whale expert, Jon was co-founder of Golden Gate Cetacean Research, past Conservation Chair for the National Board of Directors for the American Cetacean Society, a Biology professor at San Francisco State University, and a long-standing researcher at the University of Washington’s Friday Harbor Laboratories.